stretch327/xojo_constraintkit/Release Files/Docs/SOSLayoutDimension.md

 # SOSLayoutDimension Class
-*This project is supported on iOS projects only*
+*This project is supported on Desktop and iOS projects only*

 ## Methods
 **ConstraintEqualToAnchor(anchor as SOSLayoutDimension, multiplier as Double = 1.0, offset as Double = 0.0) As SOSLayoutConstraint**